IBM/microservices-traffic-management-using-istio/README.md

 ## Part A: Deploy sample Bookinfo application and inject Istio sidecars to enable traffic flow management, access policy and monitoring data aggregation for application

 #### You must be in the root directory of the [Istio release](https://github.com/istio/istio/releases) you have downloaded.
-This contains their sample application.
+This contains their sample application and configurations.

 ## 1. Deploy sample BookInfo application on Kubernetes